GraemeMalcolm/AI-102/instructions/06-translate-text.md

     - **Pricing tier**: Standard S0
 3. Select the required checkboxes and create the resource.
 4. Wait for deployment to complete, and then view the deployment details.
 5. When the resource has been deployed, go to it and view its **Keys and Endpoint** page.
-You will need one of the keys and the region in which the service is provisioned from this page in the next procedure.
+You will need one of the keys and the location in which the service is provisioned from this page in the next procedure.

 ## Prepare to use the Translator service